Choosing Dressage Tack for Your Horse

 - Low-quality materials may deteriorate quickly.

-- Inappropriate material choices for the noseband can lead to discomfort or irritation for both the rider and horse.
+- Inappropriate material choices for the noseband can lead to discomfort or irritation for the rider and the horse.

-Adjustability is key when selecting dressage tack as it allows for customization to fit each individual horse properly.
+Adjustability is key when selecting dressage tack, as it allows customization to fit each horse properly.

 The right horse tack fit minimizes pressure points, allowing for freedom of movement while maintaining stability during intricate dressage movements.